Deegee13244/Senior-Design/Design-Submissions/User-Docs.md

 # &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; &emsp;&emsp;&emsp;&emsp;&emsp; User Manual

 This is the manual to help with first time users to our web applications.
-For instructions on setting up our environment please check out the [external code repository](https://github.com/duncan222/TASKHEROAPI).
+For instructions on setting up our development environment please check out the [external code repository](https://github.com/duncan222/TASKHEROAPI).

 ## Account Setup & User Login